 - Format date cells in the format MM/DD/YYYY or YYYY-MM-DD.
 Highlight any date values, right-click, select Format, and then format your date cells as shown in this example:

 - Get rid of extra spaces.

 - Convert numbers stored as text into numbers.

 - Change text to Lower/Upper/Proper Case.

 - Spell check.

-You can import into any of the following Standard Fields.
-Make sure that you check the in-app help next to each field to see acceptable values.
+Following are the fields that you can use in the data file that you will upload into Engage.
+Make sure that you check the in-app help next to each field to see acceptable values:

 - Cell Phone

 - State (two-character state abbreviation, appropriate for country code)

 - Country (two-letter abbreviation, ISO 3166-2 country code)